Trapsoul: Accolades

 Trapsoul was included in several year-end lists.
 PopSugar ranked the album at number 20 on their The 24 Best Albums of 2015 list, saying it's "great to listen to while hanging out at home and dreaming about your crush".
 The BoomBox placed the album at number six on its 20 Best R&B Albums of 2015 list, saying that it's a "great introduction" of Tiller.
 Oyster ranked it at number 20 on their 20 Albums We Turned Up To in 2015 list, noting "The album is equal parts feel-inducing and turnt".
 It was placed at number 43 on Complex magazine's The Best Albums of 2015 list, number 11 on Global Grind's The 15 Best Albums of 2015 list and number seven on The Root magazine's Our 10 Favorite Albums of 2015 list.

 Awards and nominations

 Commercial performance

 In the United States, Trapsoul debuted at number 11 on the US Billboard 200, selling 22,000 copies in its first week.
 In its 16th week on the chart, the album reached its peak at number eight on the chart, earning 33,000 album-equivalent units.
-On May 8, 2020, the album was certified triple platinum by the Recording Industry Association of America (RIAA) for the combined sales and album-equivalent units of over three million units in the United States.
+On October 2, 2025, the album was certified five-times platinum by the Recording Industry Association of America (RIAA) for the combined sales and album-equivalent units of over five million units in the United States.

 The album also has reached at number 16 on the UK R&B Chart.